Can you tell the story behind all your data.

 There once was a time when businesses had no choice but to opt out of BI software solutions.
 Sky-high costs and the need to retain vast teams of information technology and data analysis professionals kept the tool just outside of reach for many organizations.

 These days, with organizations mining even the most remote data points to gain an edge over the competition, business intelligence is no longer optional.
 But, thankfully, so are complicated software systems that force you to devote tons of time to cleaning and refining data.

 Klipfolio’s self service BI reporting tools gets you up and running with analyzing performance and measuring results that will allow you to make better business decisions in no time – all without the need to expand your IT department or hire a team of data professionals.

-Klipfolio is the must-have solution for simple – yet powerful – business intelligence.
+Klipfolio is the must-have solution for flexible – yet powerful business intelligence – at an affordable price.